changeworld/azure-docs.pl-pl/articles/virtual-machines/extensions/dsc-linux.md

 ---
-title: Rozszerzenie DSC platformy Azure dla systemu Linux
+title: Azure DSC extension for Linux
-description: Instaluje pakiety OMI i DSC umożliwiające skonfigurowanie konfiguracji żądanego stanu przy użyciu maszyny wirtualnej z systemem Linux platformy Azure.
+description: Installs OMI and DSC packages to allow an Azure Linux VM to be configured using Desired State Configuration.
 services: virtual-machines-linux
 documentationcenter: ''
 author: bobbytreed